UdeS-CoBIUS/LSC-ncRNA/README.md

 4. Run the pipeline in debug mode (ensure your working directory is the repository root).
     ```bash
-    python experminents_results/paper_exeperiments.py
+  python experiments/scripts/paper_exeperiments.py
     ```

 5. Inspect the outputs.
-    - Figures such as `experminents_results/accuracy_fixed_len_EXT.png`
+  - Plots saved under `experiments/outputs/debug_small_dataset/plots/`
-    - CSV summaries in `experminents_results/results/`
+  - CSV summaries (e.g., `algorithm_choice_summary.csv`) under `experiments/outputs/debug_small_dataset/tables/`
     A successful run indicates that both the C++ and Python components are wired correctly.

 ## 2. Full reproduction: paper experiments

 Running the full Rfam-scale experiments requires a machine with substantial memory (tens of GB RAM recommended).
-All experiment entry points live in `experminents_results/paper_exeperiments.py`.
+All experiment entry points live in `experiments/scripts/paper_exeperiments.py`.
 Enable experiments by editing the `main()` function (uncomment the calls you need) or by importing the module and calling the helpers from a Python session:

 ```python
 from experminents_results.paper_exeperiments import (